Supervised Learning and Reinforcement Learning of Feedback Models for Reactive Behaviors: Tactile Feedback Testbed: Introduction

 The ability to deal with changes in the environment is crucial for every robot operating in dynamic environments.
 In order to reliably accomplish its tasks, the robot needs to adapt its plan if unexpected changes arise in the environment.
 For instance, a grasping manipulation task involves a sequence of motions such as reaching an object and grasping it.
 While executing the grasp plan, environment changes may occur, requiring an online modulation of the plan, such as avoiding collisions while reaching the object, or adapting a grasp skill to account for object shape variations.

-Adaptation in motion planning can be achieved either by re-planning \citep{Park_ITOMP_ICAPS12, Ratliff_CHOMP, Byravan_TCHOMP, Ratliff_RieMO_ICRA15, Mukadam_GPMP2} or by reactive motion planning via feedback models \citep{Pairet_IROS19, Kober_IROS_2008, Park_Humanoids_2008, Hoffmann_ICRA_2009, pastor_IROS_2011_ASM, icra2017_learning_feedback, icra2018_learn_tactile_feedback}.
+Adaptation in motion planning can be achieved either by re-planning \citep{Park_ITOMP_ICAPS12, Ratliff_CHOMP, Byravan_TCHOMP, Ratliff_RieMO_ICRA15, Mukadam_GPMP2} or by reactive motion planning via feedback models \changemarker{--i.e. models which map deviations in sensor space to changes in action--} \citep{Pairet_IROS19, Kober_IROS_2008, Park_Humanoids_2008, Hoffmann_ICRA_2009, pastor_IROS_2011_ASM, icra2017_learning_feedback, icra2018_learn_tactile_feedback}.
 Online adaptation via re-planning is done via trajectory optimization, which is computationally expensive due to its iterative process that can be slow to converge to a feasible and optimal solution.
 On the other hand, most computational burden of adaptation via a feedback model is on the forward computation of either the pre-defined or pre-trained feedback model based on the task context and sensory inputs.
-Hence, reactivity via a feedback model is computationally cheaper than reactivity via a re-planning method \citep{Eppner_LessonAPC_RSS16, Kappler_RTPerceptionReactiveMotion_RSS17}.
+Hence, reactivity via a feedback model is computationally cheaper \changemarker{online} than reactivity via a re-planning method \citep{Eppner_LessonAPC_RSS16, Kappler_RTPerceptionReactiveMotion_RSS17}.